 On the back of these results, researchers are starting to examine the role of epigenetics in psychiatric diseases.
 Faulty epigenetic mechanisms are thought to contribute to depression, psychosis, Alzheimer’s, autism, addiction, etc17-19.
 Therefore, the development of epigenetic therapies to counteract this is of great value.

-But a major obstacle in brain drug design is the blood-brain barrier, limiting the number of drugs candidates that target the brain.
+But a major obstacle in brain drug design is the blood-brain barrier, limiting the number of drug candidates that target the brain.
 Due to the nature of this barrier, only molecules with high lipid solubility and low molecular size are able to cross it.
 Other drug delivery systems are also able to bypass this protective layer surrounding the brain.

 Epigenetic therapies are not exactly new; a number are already approved for the treatment of various cancers20.
 The problem facing current epigenetic drugs is high toxicity and severe side effects.
 This is acceptable in the case of life-threatening conditions such as aggressive forms of cancer, but not viable for diseases requiring a more subtle approach.